 2. May Cause Digestive Problems

 Apple cider vinegar may help reduce appetite.
 A study shows that apple cider vinegar acts as an appetite suppressant and promotes feelings of fullness, leading to a natural reduction in food intake.
-Though this could be helpful for people trying to lose weight, the vinegar can also cause subsequent nausea (4).
+Though this could help with detoxification and weight loss, the vinegar can cause subsequent nausea (4).

 However, more studies are needed to further understand this side effect of apple cider vinegar.

 3. May Cause Hypokalemia